fablabbrighton/digital-fabrication-module/docs/_course-notes/week-7-3d-printing-scanning.md

 - save as .stl file and submit

 ### For the super keen
-- create a cad model of a part that can not made using any other single technology (subtractive, casting, moulding)
+- create a cad model of a part that can not made using any other single technology (subtractive, casting, moulding).
+OR create a design of an object that can be cleverly made/assembled without support material.
 - submit this .stl file for printing